vrinceanu/Lmixing/README.md

 ## Installation

-This module depends on [scipy](https://www.scipy.org/) for dealing with physical constants and unit conversion, and on [mpmath](http://mpmath.org) for extending the precision of floating point numbers beyond hardware capabilities.
+This module requires Pyhton 3.x and depends on [scipy](https://www.scipy.org/) for dealing with physical constants and unit conversion, and on [mpmath](http://mpmath.org) for extending the precision of floating point numbers beyond hardware capabilities.

 You can download, clone and install the source from GitHub